Skip to main content

 “Um… do you want dancing girls too?”
 Ajbante Kanwar asked a little awkwardly.
 She did not want to sound judgmental if the princes indulged in such things.
 Kunwar Partap looked a little aware as she failed at her tone.

 “I… no… maybe if the guests request it.”
 Kunwar Partap exhaled.
 “Not for us.”
 She nodded at him.
-“If you need any of those, for the guests… you can tell Manmatha, he is in charge of the Mardana Mahal.”
-He nodded at her words and then to do away with the awkwardness the conversation brought he changed the subject.
+“If you need any of those, for the guests… You can tell Manmatha, he is in charge of the Mardana Mahal.”
+He nodded at her words and then, to do away with the awkwardness the conversation brought, he changed the subject.

 “I…” Rajkumari Ajbante Kanwar was so overwhelmed that he remembered their little conversation.
 She wanted to say yes, but the palace protocols forbade her.
 “But…” He could read her mind as he nodded.